tmux-python/tmuxp/docs/configuration/index.md

 tmuxp will offers to assist when:

 - _Session already exists_: tmuxp will prompt you to re-attach.
-It does this by checking if the configuration's `session_name` matches a session already running on the same server.
+It does this by checking if the workspace's `session_name` matches a session already running on the same server.
 - _When inside a tmux client_, `tmuxp` will let you create a new session and switch to it, or append the windows to your existing session.